mobxjs/mobx/docs/refguide/computed.md

 -   `computed(fn, options?)`

 Computed values can be used to derive information from other observables.
-They evaluate lazily.
-Computed values will cache their output and only update recompute if one of the underlying observables has changed.
+They evaluate lazily -- computed values will cache their output and only update recompute if one of the underlying observables has changed.
 If they are not observed by anything, they suspend entirely.

 Conceptually, computed values are very similar to formulas in spreadsheets.